2020 Parental Control Testing from Protect Young Eyes

-- Their service can sometimes be quirky on iOS because it’s iOS and trying to monitor iPhones is complex.
+- Their machine learning service can sometimes be quirky on iOS because it’s iOS and trying to monitor iPhones is complex.
 But they’ll do their best to try and fix any issues you have because they have outstanding customer support.

 Here’s how to set-up iOS Screen Time: iOS 13 Parental Controls Guide.